devgateway/www.developmentgateway.org/_posts/2006-03-19-getting-mozambique-online.md

 created: 1142748031
 old_path: news/getting-mozambique-online
 title: Getting Mozambique Online
-lede: MozambiqueWhen basic information systems are lacking, it is not easy to make the most of a country’s resources and serve people in need.
+excerpt: MozambiqueWhen basic information systems are lacking, it is not easy to make the most of a country’s resources and serve people in need.
 In Mozambique, a nation of 19 million people in southern Africa, daily operations have been made even harder by a lack of communication among different government institutions.